 In September 2011 I moved to Brighton, United Kingdom for an MA in Migration Studies at the University of Sussex, where I was based for almost a year.
 In between reading and writing for my program, there are a few entries of my travels within the United Kingdom and elsewhere in Europe – Greece, Amsterdam, Munich, Reykjavik.

 In Summer 2012 I moved back to the US for an internship in immigration/refugee advocacy, finished my graduate thesis, got a job doing immigration research/advocacy, and did that for about two years.
-I’m starting law school at Northeastern University in Boston, MA in the fall of 2015 and there’s a month long trip squeezed in between leaving work and starting law school.
-Because of course there is.

 A thing to note is that I’ve grown up a lot in between all of this.
 Who I am and how I travel now is very different from previously chronicled trips – there’s a good four years in between Southeast Asia and India, and another three between leaving the United Kingdom and going on my California/Mexico trip.
 A lot happens to a person in those gaps and they aren’t chronicled here – this is exclusively my travel blog.